tslocke/hobo/doc/tutorials/two-minutes.markdown

 To build a Hobo 2.0 app you need to have a working Rails setup.
 If you can create a Rails app and have it connect to a database, you're all set.

+*On Linux, Rails requires a working Javascript runtime.
+Perhaps the easiest way to get this is to install node.js.   `sudo apt-get install nodejs` if you're running Ubuntu or Debian.*

 You need at least version 3.2.5 of Rails:

 	$ rails -v